-During the fourth quarter of 2015, the REIT applied the net proceeds from the Rights Offering along with the proceeds generated from the refinancing of mortgages towards the full redemption of the \$28,750,000 of 8.0% convertible unsecured subordinated debentures (the "Series I Debentures").
-The resulting reduction in interest expense was first felt during the first quarter of 2016.
-These Series I Debentures were scheduled to mature on March 31, 2016.
+During the fourth quarter of 2015, the REIT applied the net proceeds from the Rights Offering along with the proceeds generated from the refinancing of mortgages towards the full redemption of the \$28.8 million of 8.0% convertible unsecured subordinated debentures (the "Series I Debentures").
+The Series I Debentures were scheduled to mature on March 31, 2016.